FAQS

 Narrative Therapy

-I also utilize Emotionally-Focused Therapy (EFT) and The Gottman Method for couples.
-I have been studying the Enneagram for years and use that with clients who are interested as well.
+I have also been studying the Enneagram for years and use it with clients who are interested.

 * I am one of the few clinicians in the United States trained by the creator of I-CBT, an evidence-based treatment for OCD.
 I also teach classes on I-CBT to other clinicians and provide consultation.
 (See Training section.)